boalang/study-template/README-study-template.md

 determine if the source query has changed and trigger re-submitted it.
 Otherwise, the downloader will simply grab the output from the `job` specified.

+## Adding a README.md file

+Your replication package will need a README file.
+We provide a template file, `sample-README.md`, that you can use as a starting point for your package.
+Just rename the file to `README.md` and edit accordingly.
+There are several places with "TODO" notices that you will definitely want to change.
+And we recommend also adding a section at the end that describes each analysis in a bit more detail.

 ## Packaging

 If you run `make package`, replication package ZIP files will be generated.
 It